 “But, My Lady, we’ve never been properly introduced.”
 His smile held mischief, and his eyes spoke something more.

 Whatever game he played at, Ismene couldn’t guess, but something about his demeanor made her want to make things difficult for him.

-Other dancers passed between them, and one young blond woman’s eye caught hers with a look that spoke hatred.
-It flashed across the stranger’s face so quickly Ismene almost missed it, but the thought was quickly erased from her mind as Prince Othniel’s laughing eyes came back into view.
+Other dancers passed between them, and one young blond woman’s eye caught hers with a look that spoke dislike bordering on hatred.
+It flashed across the stranger’s face so quickly Ismene almost missed it, but the thought was soon erased from her mind as Prince Othniel’s laughing eyes came back into view.

 “What shall I call you?” he asked, his warm breath tickling at her eyelashes and cheek.

 It was the first time he’d sounded serious.
 She finally stared up at him and saw he wasn’t teasing anymore.
 For some reason, it made her heart pound a little more.
 She nodded and did her best to put on a smile, remembering they were in a room full of people studying her every move.
 The general sense of well-being that usually accompanied a smile, though, was not present.